 Protip: Get there early.
 These markets are a lot like a giant garage sale every weekend, and the best stuff moves fast!

 – Time: Saturdays and Sunday 9am-4pm

 – Location: Rozelle Public School

 Unlike the other markets on this list, Paddy’s is a permanent fixure of Sydney’s China town district, open five days a week.
 It’s a combination of a fresh food market, as well as a Hong Kong-style street market (think bags, clothing, and electronics…not all licensed…).

-It’s not far from Central station, but if you’re driving, book a spot on Share with Oscar first, as parking in Sydney City
+It’s not far from Central station, but if you’re driving, book a spot on Share with Oscar first, as parking in Sydney City is tough.

-If have kids and are only there for produce, enter from the corner of Quay Street and Ultimo Road to avoid the street market.
+Protip: If have kids and are only there for produce, enter from the corner of Quay Street and Ultimo Road to avoid the street market.

 – Website: Paddy’s Markets

 Not all of Sydney’s markets are near the coast!
 While The Westies Markets are only a quarterly affair, they’re worth the wait.
 With local produce, handmade pieces, and unique fashion items and homewares, it packs a punch.